Our Essential Services

 Following the years of mandatory study, a student can choose to pursue higher education if they wish.
 Higher education in Australia is comprised of technical colleges and universities.
 They offer technical, undergraduate, and postgraduate degrees.

 Education Facts in Australia

-- What is the school year in Australia?
-School starts in late January or early February and ends in mid-December.
+- The school year in Australia starts in either late January or early February.
+It ends in mid-December.

-- The majority of schools have three or four semesters, with each term lasting 9–11 weeks, with two weeks of vacation between each semester.
+- The majority of schools have three or four semesters.
+Each term lasts 9–11 weeks, with two weeks of vacation between each semester.

 - School hours are usually from 9:00 to 15:30.